ONSdigital/fwmt-job-control/README.md

 # FWMT Job Control
-A Ruby [Sinatra](http://www.sinatrarb.com/) application for manipulating jobs within in Fieldwork Management Tool (FWMT).
+A Ruby [Sinatra](http://www.sinatrarb.com/) application for manipulating jobs within the Fieldwork Management Tool (FWMT).

 ## Installation
 Install the RubyGems the application depends on by running `bundle install`.